leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter03/02-Applying switch Statements.md

 - Add a default branch.
 - If the switch expression takes an enum value, add a case branch for every possible enum value.

+For enums, the second solution works well when the number of enum values is relatively small.
+For example, consider the following enum definition and method:

+    enum Season {WINTER, SPRING, SUMMER, FALL}

     String getWeather(Season value) {
       return switch (value) {
         case WINTER -> "Cold";